visitor uses camera intercom system

 • Master station: Installed at the building entrance, master stations store tenant directories and allow visitors to select the resident they want to talk to.
 Master stations often also have an option to contact the front desk or office.

-• Camera: All camera intercom systems have a camera built-in.
+• Camera: All camera intercom systems have a built-in camera.
 The camera streams live footage of visitors to residents during a video call.
 Many cameras also capture photos of every entry event for added security.

-• Substation: The substation is the hardware that allows a resident to see, hear, and speak to guests.
+• Substation: The substation allows a resident to see, hear, and speak to guests.
 In systems with two-way calling, substations contain cameras so visitors can also see the resident.
-Substations can be video-enabled devices installed in each unit or even residents’ own smartphones.
+Substations can be video-enabled devices installed in each unit or even residents’ smartphones.

-• Door strike: The door strike is the lock that unlocks the door when a resident grants access.
+• Door strike: The door strike is the physical component that unlocks the door when a resident grants access.
 Door strikes can be electric or magnetic.
 All camera intercom systems need a door strike to enable remote property access.

 Why your building needs a camera intercom system